 Do I have to provide my address, and what if I move?
 When a case is filed, all parties have to inform the court in writing of their address and phone number by fully completing and filing a Domestic Relations Case Information Sheet (Form JDF 1000), including social security numbers of the parties and children.
-Failure to do so may result in delay or denial of your decree, final order or support order.
+Failure to do so may result in delay or denial of case and any final orders or support orders that arise out of it.

-The court will mail/e-file documents - including notices, orders, and decrees - to the address/e-filing account of record for each party; therefore, the court must have a valid address/e-filing account for you at all times.
+The court will mail documents - including notices, orders, and decrees - to the address of record for each party; therefore, the court must have a valid address for you at all times.
 It is your responsibility to keep the court informed of your address.
 If you move after your case is filed or finalized, you must complete and file with the Court Clerk's Office a Notice of Change Regarding Contact Information (Form JDF 1312).
 This form is the only way to officially change your address with the court.
 You cannot call a court employee to provide a new address over the phone, nor will a court employee enter a new address included in a recent filing.